A Simple Separable Exact C*-Algebra not Anti-isomorphic to Itself: Open problems

 \section{Open problems}

 We discuss here some open questions on simple separable \ca s not isomorphic to their opposites.
-We think that with similar techniques to the ones used in the previous section for the \ca~$D$ we can get other choices of K-theory as well.
-However, it seems that more complicated methods are required to solve the following problem.
+Similar techniques to those of this paper give examples with some other choices of K-theory.
+(Details will appear elsewhere.)
+However, it seems that new methods are required to solve the general case of the following problem.

 \begin{question} Let $B$ be any UHF~algebra.
 Is there a simple separable exact \ca, not isomorphic to its opposite algebra, whose K-theory is the same as that of~$B,$ but which otherwise has all the properties of the algebra~$D$ constructed in this paper? \end{question}